kasslent/clc-digital-skills/_lessons/module-0.md

   * **CTRL + Shift + I** (PC)
   * **CMD + Option + I** (Mac)

-> In your browser, open the dev tools and experiment!
+> In your browser, open the dev tools and explore!
 >
-> HTML is displayed on the left, CSS on the right.
+> You will see the HTML code on the left, and CSS on the right.
 Remember, refreshing the browser will restore the original code, so there's no danger in "breaking" the website.

 ### Extra resources